 History of Refined Oils

 Just google Crisco!
-You will get amazing information about how Proctor & Gamble (a soap manufacturer) managed to sell cotton seed oil as this amazing ‘vegetable oil’ called Crisco (Crystallized Cotton Seed Oil).
+You will get amazing information about how Proctor & Gamble (a soap manufacturer) managed to sell cotton seed oil as this amazing ‘vegetable oil’ called Crisco (an acronym for Crystallized Cotton Seed Oil).
 You see, back in the 19th century, cotton was being produced for clothing.
 The by-product of cotton processing, cotton seed was considered virtually worthless.
 Early attempts to mill those seeds resulted in oil that was unappealingly dark and smelly.
 Most farmers left the seeds to rot or illegally dumped them into rivers.
 There is literally no culture that had used cotton seed oil for cooking or food until then.

 Along came a chemist named David Wesson who pioneered industrial bleaching and deodorizing techniques that made cottonseed oil become clear, tasteless and neutral-smelling.